Paranormal Fakeouts - Nickelodeon Trope

 I identified a trope in old NickToons some time ago.
-A lot of episodes are structured as follows: 1: A character believes there is something paranormal or ominous going on.
+A lot of episodes are structured as follows:

 2: The majority of the episode is dedicated to debunking the ominous or paranormal thing's existance, or is presented as a dream sequence.